pooyataher/Purchase-Analytics-Solution-Python/README.md

 ## Exception Handling

 The program strives to handle any type of missing or corrupt input data.
 It will print messages in standard output if any such exception happens.
+If only the `reordered` value is missing in the order_products table, then that entry is counted in the total number of orders for that product.